C

 REGISTRATION

-How to Register I-REC with EGAT — 5 Steps
+How to Register & Sell I-RECs with EGAT — 5 Steps (Generator Side)

 EGAT is the sole Local Issuer in Thailand.
 Registration involves 5 main steps and takes approximately 2-4 months.
 Alternatively, you can use a service provider (REC Thailand, GB Planet, Gunkul, GreenYellow) who handles everything for you.